AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >abstract="Enable and configure one or more channels for the configuration.
 All data views that are part of the configuration inherit the enabled channels."

-Your configuration requires the selection of one or more [Data views](/help/data-views/data-views.md).
+Your configuration requires the selection of one or more [data views](/help/data-views/data-views.md).

 If you have not selected data views for your configuration: